sigstore/cosign/specs/BUNDLE_SPEC.md

 }
 ```

-To help help disambiguate attestations, clients may add annotations to the items
+To help disambiguate attestations, clients may add annotations to the items
 in the `manifests` list which indicate what is contained within each bundle:

 - `dev.sigstore.cosign.bundle.content` - Must be one "message-signature" or